What are Key Accounts?

 Depending on your product and business model, where a key account is located may matter.
 Some products are designed to be used in specific areas, so if that’s the case, ensure your key account operates there.

-Location also comes into play when managing a relationship with them.
-It can be difficult to respond in a timely manner if you’re multiple time zones away, or even find a good time to jump on a call.
+The location also comes into play when managing a relationship with them.
+It can be difficult to respond in a timely manner if you’re multiple time zones away or even find a good time to jump on a call.
+Although leveraging tools like asynchronous video messaging can help here.

 It’s easier to form a more meaningful relationship with a customer you’ve already been working with.
 They’re familiar with who you are and how your product works, and depending on how long you’ve been working together, would be more excited about fostering a closer working relationship.